mohitmishra786/Full-Stack-Engineering/Internet Basics/DNS and how it works.md

 ## What is DNS

+- DNS stands for Domain Name System

+- It is simply a technology which allows anyone to resolve host name like `google.com` , `microsoft.com` something like IP-ADDRESS.

+- For example -> `google.com` as 65.2.45.64.443 (It's not correct, just an example).

 - It's the naming database that locates and translates internet domain names into IP addresses.
 Similiar to phone contact list which matches contact name to t's phone number.

 - As more than 1 person can access to the same domain name at the same time so a domain name can corresponds to more than one IP address Each will receive a unique IP address from different servers.